TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

  it may be profitable to  find an SVD for $A^T$ first, and then transpose this. <BR>
  The singular values of $A$ are the eigenvalues of $A^TA$, an $n \times n$-matrix, the singular values of $A^T$ are the eigenvalues of $AA^T$, an
  $m \times m$-matrix.
 The smaller the better! <BR>
- In most applications the singular value decomposition will be applied to  $m\times n$ matrices $A$  with much more rows that columns,  so  $m \gg n$.
+ In most applications the singular value decomposition will be applied to  $m\times n$-matrices $A$  with much more rows that columns,  so  $m \gg n$.
 For such  matrices $A$, working with $A^TA$ is the best bet.

  2. The normalisation of the vectors  $\mathbf{v}_i$ and $\mathbf{u}_j$ may be postponed till the end of step 5.
 That prevents dragging along